At 100 years, American Legion Post 31 looks ahead

 According to the American Legion’s website, it was March 15-17, 1919, that members of the American Expeditionary Force got together in Paris for the first American Legion caucus.
 In September of that year, Congress chartered the American Legion.

-American Legion Post 31 was charted on Aug.
-11, 1919, said current Commander Tom Rounds while at the Legion Hall on Saturday.
+American Legion Post 31 was chartered on Aug.
+11, 1919, said current commander Tom Rounds while at the Legion Hall on Saturday.
 Post 31 has had a tradition of celebrating its anniversary on St. Patrick’s Day weekend ever since its 50th year.
 Former commander Dave Zsido said it’s because many of the folks managing the entertainment for the event happened to be of Irish descent.

 Rounds said Legion membership ebbs and flows with each generation.